 AI prompts

-base on Golang CP/M emulator for zork, Microsoft BASIC, Turbo Pascal, Wordstar, lighthouse-of-doom, etc # cpmulator - A CP/M emulator written in golang
+base on Z80-based CP/M emulator, in golang.
+Happily runs Zork, Microsoft BASIC, Turbo Pascal, Wordstar, etc. # cpmulator - A CP/M emulator written in golang

 This repository contains a CP/M emulator, with integrated CCP ("Console Command Processor", i.e. shell), which is designed to run CP/M binaries.
-The project was initially created to run [a text-based adventure game](https://github.com/skx/lighthouse-of-doom/), which I wrote a few years ago, to amuse my child.
-(That was written in Z80 assembly language targeting CP/M, later I ported to the ZX Spectrum.)
+The project can be used to run many of the well-known CP/M programs:

 * The Aztec C-Compiler.